Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal mass regression using a graph neural network

 The resulting mass distributions are shown in Fig.~\ref{fig:Zee-calibration}: the left panel corresponds to all selected \zee events, peaking near zero, while the right panel shows the subset with a nearby soft PF deposit, producing a shifted distribution characteristic of semi-merged topologies.
 The relative response between data and simulation is parameterized using two components: a mass-scale variation, which adjusts the overall scale of the simulated regressed mass, and a smearing variation, which introduces extra Gaussian smearing to match the resolution observed in data.
 These variations are evaluated separately for each data-taking year and for three EB pseudorapidity regions: central ($\abs{\eta} < 0.5$), middle ($0.5 < \abs{\eta} < 1.0$), and forward ($1.0 < \abs{\eta} < 1.44$).
 A representative example using 2017 data and simulation over the full EB pseudorapidity range is shown in the figure.
 The derived variations are incorporated as systematic uncertainties in the signal model, as discussed in Section~\ref{sec:Systematics}.
 In Fig.~\ref{fig:Zee-calibration}, the shaded red band corresponds to the uncertainty envelope from the scale and smearing variations.
 These are applied as one-sided systematic variations (shift or no shift), and the resulting envelope spans the possible upward or downward shift of the prediction relative to the nominal simulation.
-The data and simulation show good overall agreement within the uncertainties, validating the calibration method and confirming its applicability to semi-merged cases as well.
+The data and simulation show agreement within the assigned uncertainties, with the residual differences at the percent level.
+This provides a validation of the calibration in configurations relevant for semi-merged topologies as well.